-2. Follow the instructions in the opposite order to refit the appliance door.
+Follow the instructions in the reverse order to refit the appliance door.

-When fitting the appliance door, ensure that both hinges are inserted straight into the opening (figure 2).
+- 1. When fitting the appliance door, ensure that both hinges are inserted straight into the opening (fig. 1).
+Slide the appliance door down as far as it will go. - Open the appliance door fully.
+Close the two locking levers (fig. 2).